 I noticed that food intake does not explain my frequent weight changes.
 As a liver cirrhosis patient, my tissue damage was massive.

-• The Harvard University Research cited above comes to the same conclusion.
-But again, without proposing an alternative theory.
+- The Harvard University Research cited above comes to the same conclusion—again, without proposing an alternative theory.

-Short background and essential findings that support this theory.
+A short background and essential findings support this theory.

 Basal metabolic rate (BMR) is the rate of energy expenditure per unit of time at rest.